 During the financial year 2021 the shareholder contributed an amount of EUR 122,000 in cash as capital contribution without issuing any shares.
 This capital contribution is distributable to the shareholder subject to availability of the funds.

 Dividend distribution

-During the financial year no dividend has been distributed (2020: EUR 380,452).
+During the financial year no dividend has been distributed (2021: EUR nil).

 10. Loans and borrowings